Woman figuring Out Her Choices

 🎵 Music / Podcast Production

 Whether you're producing lofi beats, recording vocals, or mixing audio, both macOS and Windows are viable platforms.
 But iPads are also very versatile with music production.
-While Apple is popular among creatives, Windows machines offer equal power and more flexibility at lower prices.
-Podcasting doesn't require the most powerful system, but reliability and clean audio capture are crucial.
-A digital audio interface bridges your mic and your computer, giving you better sound and control.
 Don't go for a Chromebook.

 💻 Key Considerations